Monday, September 15, 2025

 if (-not $wiqlResult.workItems -or $wiqlResult.workItems.Count -eq 0) {

-Write-Host "No tasks or bugs changed in the specified date range." -ForegroundColor Yellow
+Write-Host "No tasks or bugs found in the specified iteration." -ForegroundColor Yellow

 return